-Our main data set is built up by the full universe of all granted Swedish patents for the years 1830 to 1910.
-The patent data were compiled and digitized from the Swedish National Archives (Riksarkivet) and the archives of the Swedish Patent and Registration Office (PRV) and include detailed information, such as patent duration, application and grant year, and patent class according to the German patent classification, Deutsche Patentklassifikation (DPK).
-We furthermore manually code these 89 technology classes into
+Patents, inventors and transfers.
+Our main data set is built up by the full universe of all granted Swedish patents for the years 1830-1910.
+The patent data was compiled and digitized from the Swedish National Archives (Riksarkivet) and the archives of the Swedish Patent and Registration Office (PRV) and include detailed information, such as patent duration, application and grant year, and patent class according to the German patent classification, Deutsche Patentklassifikation (DPK).
+We furthermore manually code these 89 technology classes into the 14 broad industrial groups used by Nuvolari & Vasta (2015).
+Moreover, the registers include name, address and occupation of the patent holder(s) and inventor(s) behind each patent.
+Using the information on the legal nature of the patent holder(s), we are able to define independent inventors as those inventors that did not grant a firm the property right of the patent.
+About 90 percent of the patents in our data were granted to individuals and in 95 percent of these cases the patent holder(s) is also the inventor(s).
+For brevity, we refer to these patent holder(s) and/or inventor(s) simply as "inventors" throughout the paper.